ABOUT THE PRIZE

 The foundation is politically and religiously neutral.
 Every year, the Children’s Climate Foundation awards 100 000 SEK to the winner.
 The foundation has a long-term perspective and makes it possible for others to partner in the initiative.

-The founder of Children’s Climate Foundation is Telge Energi, the Swedish frontrunner in renewable energy, who also initiated the Children's Climate Prize in 2016.
+The founder of Children’s Climate Foundation was Telge Energi, the Swedish frontrunner in renewable energy, who also initiated the Children's Climate Prize in 2016.
 Since 2023, the Children's Climate Prize is owned by Telge AB.

 HOW IT ALL STARTED